fdut/file-download-callableflow/README.md

         - You can now close the Synchronize your on-premises agent dialog.

     You have established secure connectivity between flows running in App Connect on IBM Cloud and in the integration server in your on-premises App Connect Enterprise.

+## Import and deploy flow components

-5. **Import the enterprise integration project into the toolkit** in the Toolkit
+1. **Import the enterprise integration project into the toolkit** in the Toolkit
-    1. Download the project interchange file by clicking the link above and saving the file to your local machine.
+    - Download the project interchange file by clicking the link above and saving the file to your local machine.
       Download file : [CallableFileRead.zip](https://github.com/fdut/file-download-callableflow/raw/main/toolkit/src/CallableFileRead.zip)
-    2. Open the toolkit.
+    - Open the toolkit.
-    3. Import the project into the toolkit.
+    - Import the project into the toolkit.
 For example, **click File > Import, select IBM Integration > Project Interchange, select the downloaded file, then click Finish**.
 6. Update File directory.
     - In toolkit.
 Extend Application **UC1_CallableFileRead** and open flow **ReturnFileAsMultiPart.msgflow**
     - Click on node **File Read**